MaastrichtMBA Summer Conference

 Conference dinner

-Our “Thirsty Thursday” conference dinner will reconnect alumni and welcome new students, blending nostalgia with fresh perspectives, enriched by music, shared stories and engaging moments that go beyond a traditional sit-down experience.
+Our “Thirsty Thursday” conference dinner will take place at Ipanema, a vibrant and atmospheric venue that offers an excellent setting for informal exchange and networking after the conference day.
+It will reconnect alumni and welcome new students, blending nostalgia with fresh perspectives, enriched by music, shared stories and engaging moments that go beyond a traditional sit-down experience.
+Attendance at the dinner is included in the conference fee.

 08.30 – 10.00